Donate

 About the Course

-Each session will be made up of three parts: theory, practice and self-development.
+Each unit will be made up of three parts: theory, practice and self-development.
 In the theory seminar, you will learn about counselling skills and some key ideas in counselling theory.
 In the practice section, you will divide into small groups where you will practice these skills, usually with one person in the role of listener, one as a client and one or two as observers to give feedback.
 For personal development, there will be what is called an experiential group.
 This is an opportunity to explore your own response to the course, your interactions with other people and, where appropriate, the process of the group itself.
 This learning process can happen at any point in the workshop, but the experiential group is a place where this can be explored in more depth.

 We strive to make our course materials and teaching methods inclusive and accessible to all learners, including those with different learning styles and neurodiverse needs.